MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-surface-app-with-windows-store-for-business.md

     ```

 ##How to install Surface app with MDT
 The following procedure uses MDT to automate installation of the Surface app at the time of deployment.
-The application is provisioned automatically by MDT during deployment and thus this process can be used with existing images.
-This is the recommended process for deploying the Surface app as part of a Windows deployment to Surface devices as it does not reduce the cross platform compatibility of the Windows image.
+The application is provisioned automatically by MDT during deployment and thus you can use this process with existing images.
+This is the recommended process for deploying the Surface app as part of a Windows deployment to Surface devices because it does not reduce the cross platform compatibility of the Windows image.
-1. Using the procedure described earlier in this article, download the Surface app AppxBundle and license file.
+1. Using the procedure described [earlier in this article](#how-to-download-surface-app-from-a-windows-store-for-business-account), download the Surface app AppxBundle and license file.
-2. Using the New Application Wizard in the MDT Deployment Workbench, import the downloaded files as a new Application with source files.
+2. Using the New Application Wizard in the MDT Deployment Workbench, import the downloaded files as a new **Application with source files**.
-3. On the **Command Details** page of the New Application Wizard, specify the default Working Directory and for the Command specify the file name of the AppXBundle, as follows:
+3. On the **Command Details** page of the New Application Wizard, specify the default **Working Directory** and for the **Command** specify the file name of the AppxBundle, as follows:

     * Command:
     ```